Dr. Sharon Chan, C.Psych. (Supervised Practice)

-I draw on a rich background of relational and skills-focused techniques to offer a therapeutic process that best fits your personal goals and needs.
-Previously, I have worked with clients using psychodynamic, emotion-focused, attachment-based, behavioural, and cognitive-behavioural approaches to therapy.
+I draw on a rich background of relational and skills-focused techniques to offer a therapeutic process that best fits your personal needs.
+I have worked with clients using psychodynamic, emotion-focused, attachment-based, behavioural, and cognitive-behavioural approaches to therapy.
 When helpful, I am able to draw on more specialized techniques such as trauma-informed therapy, play therapy, parent and teacher consultation, collaborative problem-solving, and family therapy.
-My past clients have experienced a wide-range of range of presenting concerns, including but not limited to mood disorders (e.g., depression, anxiety), distorted/dysfunctional thought patterns, self-harming behaviours and suicidal ideation, trauma, interpersonal/relational and family conflict, disordered eating, concerns with self-image and self-esteem, as well as neurodevelopmental and learning disabilities.
-I have also worked extensively with families to address sensitive topics such as marital conflict, co-parenting within blended families, as well as oppositionality and aggression in children.
-In addition to my intervention skills, I have a strong foundation in comprehensive assessment (psychoeducational, social-emotional, neuropsychological) using a variety of standardized measures and clinical techniques to better inform the therapeutic process.
+My past clients have experienced a wide-range of presenting concerns, including but not limited to mood disorders (e.g., depression, anxiety), distorted/dysfunctional thought patterns, self-harming behaviours and suicidal ideation, trauma, interpersonal/relational and family conflict, disordered eating, concerns with self-image and self-esteem, as well as neurodevelopmental and learning disabilities.
+I have also worked with families to address sensitive topics such as marital conflict, co-parenting within blended families, as well as oppositionality and aggression in children.

 Trained under the scientist-practitioner model, I recognize the importance of incorporating evidence-based practice into my clinical techniques.
 My breadth of research expertise has also imparted a heightened sensitivity towards working with vulnerable populations through a unique multicultural and developmental lens.

-My education includes a Hons B.Sc. specializing in Psychology from the University of Toronto and a M.Sc. in Experimental Lifespan Psychology from the University of Victoria in British Colombia.
-Presently, I am nearing the completion of my doctoral degree in School and Clinical Child Psychology at the University of Toronto and am confirmed to complete my oral exam in November 2019.
+My education includes a Hons B.Sc. specializing in Psychology from the University of Toronto and an M.Sc. in Experimental Lifespan Psychology from the University of Victoria in British Colombia.
+As of September 2020, I will be completing an accredited doctoral residency in Clinical Psychology at the Toronto Area Consortium (TARC), after which I will officially receive a Ph.D. designation from the School and Clinical Child Psychology program at the University of Toronto.
+As a therapist at CFIR, I work under the supervision of Dr. Brent Mulrooney, C.Psych.

 Prior to joining the team at CFIR, I have served as a primary assessor and therapist at the SickKids Centre for Community Mental Health, the Toronto District School Board (TDSB), the Psychology Clinic at the University of Toronto/Ontario Institute for Studies in Education and as a psychometrist in private practice.
 I have also planned and carried out long-term academic remediation for individuals with comorbid learning and neurodevelopmental disorders.
 I welcome clients across the lifespan (preschool/school-aged/ and adolescent youth, parents and families, and adults).